-Table 5 'What circumstances made you decide to give birth to a child?'
-(1996) (%) (N=1433)
+Table 5

+What Circumstances Made You Decide to Give Birth to a Child?

+(Hungary, 1996, %, N=1433)

 Categories of reasons (%)

-- it was planned in advance 29.2

-- it was planned but for a later date 17.9

-- it was primarily the mother's decision 8.4

-- it was primarily the father's decision 4.4

-got pregnant and did not want induced abortion 30.1

-pregnancy was detected too late 8.4

-- other reason 0.4

-- no reason or hard to explain 1.2
+it was planned in advance it was planned but for a later date it was primarily the mother's decision it was primarily the father's decision got pregnant and did not want induced abortion pregnancy was detected too late other reason no reason or hard to explain 29.2 17.9 8.4 4.4 30.1 8.4 0.4 1.2

 Total 100.0

 Based on the distribution of answers we can see the predominance of conscious family planning (Table 5).
-60% of answers, such as 'it was planned', 'it was planned for a later date', 'decision by mother or father', indicate some kind of planning.
+60% of answers, such as "it was planned", "it was planned for a later date", "decision by mother or father", indicate some kind of planning.
 However, the ratio of answers referring to the mother's accidental, unwanted pregnancy is still quite high.
-Nearly 40% of respondents answered 'did not want induced abortion' or 'pregnancy was detected too late'.
+Nearly 40% of respondents answered "did not want induced abortion" or "pregnancy was detected too late".

 The weight and priority of reasons for their decision varied according to the parents living arrangements and the strength of their relationship before and after the birth.
-Couples living in cohabitation before birth and getting married afterwards predominantly answered 'it was planned' and stressed the consciousness as a result of their stable relationship.
+Couples living in cohabitation before birth and getting married afterwards predominantly answered "it was planned" and stressed the consciousness as a result of their stable relationship.
 However, there were also a significant number of respondents who planned to have children but only at a later date.
 They presumably would have scheduled their marriage for a later date, too, but the unexpectedly early pregnancy led them to get married after the birth.

 Opposite answers came from mothers who had neither lived with the father at pregnancy, nor after birth.
-In some cases, this pregnancy was the result of a 'causal relationship'.
+In some cases, this pregnancy was the result of an "accidental relationship".
 Their answer reveals a special duality of motives.
 Undoubtedly, most of these single mothers whose pregnancy was accidental primarily gave birth to a child because they were late detecting pregnancy or because they had emotional, moral or health-related reasons for rejecting abortion.
-At the same time there is another significantly smaller distinct group of single mothers, who consciously decided to become pregnant and give birth to a child without living with the father.
-This situation was indicated by the answer 'it was primarily the mother's decision', which had a ratio of 16% among single mothers, twice the average ratio for the entire sample.
+At the same time, there is another distinct group of single mothers, which is significantly smaller, who consciously decided to become pregnant and give birth to a child without living with the father.
+This situation was indicated by the answer "it was primarily the mother's decision", which had a ratio of 16% among single mothers, twice the average ratio for the entire sample.